Trusting God even when it doesn’t make sense!

 Peter trusted Jesus even when it went against his own reasoning and he stepped out of the bout, on the water and began to walk toward Jesus.
 Peter was able to walk on water as long as he continued to trust in Jesus.

 Verse 30 Then Peter saw the wind, he was afraid and began to sink.
 Peter took his eyes off Jesus and began to look at the circumstances, the wind, and the waves around him.
 Then he was afraid.
 He doubted.
 He stopped trusting Jesus at that time.
-When you are afraid of something in this life, you are not trusting God with that very thing.
-When you are afraid of what the future holds for you, you are not trusting Jesus.
+When you are afraid, you are not trusting God because when you truly trust him you are not afraid.
+Peter looked at the circumstances, the situation in rather than the one who called him.

 Many times people forfeit God’s blessings because of their lack of trust.

-You have to trust Jesus even when it doesn’t make sense all the way to complete our faith journey.
+You must trust Jesus even when it doesn’t make sense

 Jeremiah says that blessed is the man who trusts in the LORD.
 Jeremiah 17:7-8 “Blessed is the man who trusts in the Lord, whose trust is the Lord.
 8He is like a tree planted by water,